For a faster, more profitable home sale

 First, there are the brick “purists” who believe you should maintain the integrity of brick by leaving it alone no matter what!

-Than there are those who believe that the red brick look is outdated and should be painted or covered with sheetrock or tile.
+Than there are those who believe that the red brick look is outdated and should be painted over or replaced with sheetrock or tile.

-Keep reading for tips and ideas that will update and make your fireplace more exciting.
+Keep reading for tips and ideas that will update and make your fireplace and decor more exciting.

 Painting interior brick is a great way to lighten a bright red brick wall or camouflage a hideous fireplace, like the one featured in the picture above.